witnet/witnet-solidity/README.md

 The import of the following Solidity source files would enable your smart-contracts to:

+- **`witnet-solidity-bridge/contracts/WitnetOracle.sol`**:
+  - Estimate the reward in EVM-coins required for solving some given data request and SLA parameters.
+  - Query the Witnet Oracle layer-1 side-chain to asynchronously provide unmalleable up-to-date data points of some given data request.
+  - Check the current status of some previously posted data request.
+  - Read either a successfull result or possible resolution errors from some previously posted data request, as provided by the Witnet Oracle side-chain.

 - **`witnet-solidity-bridge/contracts/requests/WitnetRequest.sol`**:
   - Refer `WitnetRequest` instances embedding Witnet-compliant RAD Requests payload.
   - Introspect metadata of the embedded Witnet-compliant Data Request.